 Are your crops starting to take over your kitchen?
 Check out some of our storage tips for fruits, vegetables, and herbs.

 Do you have some painting to do?
 Learn how to choose and use the right paintbrush for the job.

 Many folks sell their house in the summer.
 Check out our tips on a speedy house sale—and add yours!

-Fireworks under a nearly full Moon?
-Tuesday, July 3 is the Full Buck Moon.
+For July of 2013, the Full Moon Moon falls on July 22.
 Get your Moon phase dates and times.

 Look up!
 Enjoy the night sky from your own backyard.
 View the Sky Watch highlights for each month.

 - Ne'er trust a July sky.

 - If ant hills are high in July, the coming winter will be hard.